Quotes On Karma By Buddha | Actions Speak for Themselves

 The only reason for Karma – this law of cause and effect – is to teach and learn from, not to punish anyone.
 A person cannot avoid the consequences of his actions.
 He will suffer only if he has created the conditions for his own suffering.
 Ignorance of the law, whether man-made or universal, is not an excuse.
 Here is what you need to know about Karmic Laws taught by Gautam Buddha in order to stop being afraid and instead feel empowered in the face of karma.

-These quotes on karma by buddha shed light on how our actions and intentions, no matter how small or large, have consequences.
+These buddha quotes on karma shed light on how our actions and intentions, no matter how small or large, have consequences.
 The quality and intent of our actions determine our karma.
 Buddha recognized that our own thoughts and actions shape our reality.

 In this article, we have compiled a list of the 17 Top quotes on karma by buddha to help you on your life’s journey.